jennaallen/football_schools/tidy_football_schools_dw.md

 -   Each football game is played by at least one university that is designated by the NCAA as an FBS (Football Bowl Subdivision) football program
 -   School year is defined as the twelve months starting in August of a given year and ending in July of the following calendar year
 -   A National Championship game is also considered a bowl game
--   Bowl games with text in the notes field were considered to be played on neutral territory
+-   Regular season games with text in the notes field and bowls games are considered to be played on neutral territory
 -   A school can have many school facts
 -   A school fact is associated to only one school
 -   A school can have many game facts